 Senate Candidates 2014

-While the 2014 election is almost 2 years away, one fact stands out right now: There are 21 Democratic Senate seats up for election and only 14 Republican seats.
+While the 2014 election is more than half a year away, one fact stands out right now: There are 21 Democratic Senate seats up for election and only 16 Republican seats (including two special elections).
 Furthermore, In a way, 2014 will be even tougher for the Democrats that 2012 was, although ultimately they picked up two seats then.
 Their problem is that the Republicans up for reelection are almost all from deep red states, like Mississippi, Oklahoma, Texas, and Wyoming, which Democrats have almost no chance of winning.
 Other than Maine, a blue state with a Republican senator, Susan Collins, the only possibility of a Democrat winning a deep red state is a horrible, bloody Republican primary won by a tea party candidate who then proceeds to say something that alienates large numbers of women, as Todd Akin and Richard Mourdock did.
 All the Democrats can do to aid this process is spend money in the Republican primaries to try to defeat the incumbent and nominate a tea party candidate.

 In contrast, the Democrats have vulnerable incumbents in a number of red states, including Alaska, Arkansas, Louisiana, and South Dakota, and somewhat vulnerable candidates in other states like North Carolina, as well as an open seat in West Virginia.
 It is conceivable that Democrats could lose as many as six seats, and thus their control of the Senate.
 In addition to the many vulnerable candidates, in midterm elections, young Democrats and minorities tend not to vote, making the problem worse.
-Nevertheless, in politics, 2 years is forever.
+Nevertheless, in politics, a week is a long time.

 The Democratic-held seats are listed first below, in alphabetical order by state, with the Republican ones following.